This post was most recently updated on December 7th, 2021

 2. Plant The Seedlings In Full Sun

-You should plant the seedlings when the ground is warm and space them about 20 centimetres to 35 centimetres apart as they spread well.
+You should plant the seedlings or young plant when the ground is warm and space them about 20 centimeters to 30 centimeters (8-12 inches) apart as they spread well.

 3. Control The Weeds

+Like most plants, thyme will grow better if it is not being out-competed by weeds.
 You should also consider controlling weeds around the plants through mulching or through weeding and surrounding with sand or fine gravel, which can help with improving drainage around the plants.
-You can also consider organic matter like leaves, lawn clippings or bark as a means for mulching.
+You can also consider organic matter like leaves, lawn clippings or bark as a means for mulching .

 4. Let The Soil Dry Completely Between Watering

-Watering plants is very important however you should not water thyme too often.
+Watering plants is very important however you should not water thyme too often as it will struggle with root rot if it is consistently wet.

 You should only water when you see the soil around the plants has gone completely dry.
 Thyme naturally lives in very dry areas, and will suffer root rot if the soil is too water logged.